-It is assumed that the motor and amplifier are connected together and that the encoder is operating correct (Step 7).
+It is assumed that the motor and amplifier are connected together and that the encoder is operating correct (Step 7.
+Make Connections to Amplifier and Encoder.).
 Before connecting the motor amplifiers to the controller, read the following discussion on setting Error Limits and Torque Limits.
 Note that this discussion only uses the A axis as an examples.